Monthly Water Report

 For a weekly snapshot you can now download the Department's Weekly Water Report on the Water Register website.

-The total volume of water held in Victoria's major storages increased by 4.7% during June, ending the month at 41.5% of capacity.
-There were slight decreases in storage (less than 1% change) in three of the 16 monitored basins, with increases in all others.
-The increases ranged from 0.8% in the Ballarat system to 16.1% in the Thomson/ Macalister system.
+The total volume of water held in Victoria's major storages increased by 12.7% during July, ending the month at 54.1% capacity.
+There was no recorded decrease in storage across the 16 monitored basins, with increases in all.
+The increases ranged from 3.9% in the Melbourne system to 53.6% in the Broken system.
+Catchments for Melbourne experienced the third largest monthly storage increase for the month of July since 1998.

 Restrictions on diversions from unregulated streams